WorldBrain/Memex/Readme.md

 open an issue [on GitHub](https://github.com/Treora/memextension), or send me ([Gerben](https://github.com/Treora)) a message.

 Coding, design, communication, there is plenty to be done.
-A tiny but of funding is available to tip significant contributions. :money_with_wings:
+A tiny bit of funding is available to tip significant contributions. :money_with_wings:

 All code in this project is in the public domain, free from copyright restrictions.
 Please waive your copyrights on any contributions you make.
-See e.g. [unlicense.org](http://unlicense.org/) for more information.
+See e.g. [unlicense.org](https://unlicense.org/) for more information.

 ## Hacking